-Good rosé does exist though.
+Good rosé is a different thing entirely.
 We've all had some at one point; a lovely dry, beautifully bright taste that leaves you thinking, yeah, this is what drinking wine is meant to be about.

 But how to find those rosés?
 I've been burned far too many times to attempt to purchase any old bottle in the supermarket.
-I thought, for instance, you could rely on a pale rosé to be delicious, but have since found out the hard way that's not always the case.
-Then I thought, let's go for the more expensive rosés, only to find out that many of them are also questionable af.
+I thought, for instance, you could rely on a pale or more expensive rosé to be delicious, but have since found out the hard way that's not always the case.

-What you want to check, rather than colour, is how dry a rosé is.
-Wines from the Provence region are usually a good bet – they tend to be crisp and dry.
+What you want to check, rather than colour, is how dry it is.
+Rosés from the french Côtes de Provence region are usually a good bet – they tend to be crisp and dry.
 It's "new world" wines that tend to be sweeter.
 Californian zinfandel, for instance.
 Australian grenache.
 If, like me, sweet is not your thing, these are the ones to avoid.